ramakrishnannk/pub-sub-netapp/Readme.md

 *************************	   ********************	     *************************
 *************************								 *************************

-Assuming the login user as netapp and password as abc123.
-Assuming virtual host's name is test and that the permissions to configure, read and write the virtual host's resources for the user netapp is "*.".

-Since I have used tabulate library to display the CPU and Network stats, also execute the following command
+The pistatsview.py file requires the use of the tabulate library to display the CPU and Network stats.
+To install tabulate, execute the following command:

 $ sudo pip install tabulate